-The Moflex transaction model [11] [12] is an extension of the Flex transaction model to support mobile transactions.
+The Moflex transaction model [12] [13] is an extension of the Flex transaction model to support mobile transactions.
 The Moflex model is built on top of multi-database systems and based on the concepts of split-join transactions.
 The main characteristics of a Moflex transaction are:

-a) Each Moflex transaction T is accompanied by a set of success and failure transaction dependency rules, handover control rules, and acceptable goal states.
+- a) A Moflex transaction that consists of compensable or non-compensable sub transactions is initiated by the mobile host.
+These sub-transactions are submitted to the mobile transaction manager (MTM) that resides at the mobile support station.
+The MTM will send these sub-transactions to the local execution monitor (LEM) at local database systems for executing [14].
+Figure 7 presents the architecture of Moflex transaction model. - b) Each Moflex transaction T is accompanied by a set of success and failure transaction dependency rules, hand-over control rules, and acceptable goal states.
 Dependent factors that include the execution time, cost and execution location of transactions are also specified in the definition of the Moflex transaction.
 Furthermore, joining rules are provided to support the join of the split sub-transactions (sub-transactions are split when the mobile host moves from one mobile cell to another).